Carol A. Barnes: Barnes Maze

-Spatial memory corresponds to the functioning of the hippocampus, while route learning involves the striatal systems.
-Overall, mice and other rodents of various ages learned T-mazes within the same number of trials, but the strategies used to learn and remember mazes differed with age.
-Young rats predominately utilized "place" strategies which rely upon hippocampal functioning, while older rats relied upon "response" strategies.

 Using MRI imaging techniques, Barnes and her team were able to see that in normally aged brains of rodents, the size of the hippocampus did not change.
 Instead, the volume of cortical grey matter did.
 This animal model allowed an understanding of what the brain looks like during normal human functioning.
 From this understanding, it was compared to brains that have been degenerated due to Alzheimer's disease (rodents do not exhibit AD).
 These findings demonstrate that during normal aging the hippocampus remains the same size, its function may decrease in comparison to functions of other areas of the brain.

 Looking deeper into the tissue affected, single-cell imaging showed there were 3 main types of cells that make up the hippocampus.
 When observing cell activity and the number of cells of the hippocampus of rats, it was found that the CA1 and CA3 pyramidal cells continued to be active and of the same volume.
 However, the number of granule cells of the dentate gyrus continuously decreased with age; the function of these cells also declined leading Barnes and her team to conclude these gyrus cells are the weak link of the hippocampal circuit involved in memory.